BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

     linkStyle 50 stroke:#55f,stroke-width:2.0px
 ```

-In case the checksums have gotten too small to read, here's a look at the three stages of this use case using the `--tree` function from `envelope-cli`:
+In case the hashes have gotten too small to read, here's a look at the three stages of this use case using the `--tree` function from `envelope-cli`:

 **Redacted Credential:**
 ```